How should I handle poor initial wettability?

 “When this occurs, it is often as a result of either the patient or the staff member checking in the lenses using a hand cream or soft soap; these can have lanolin or emollients such as coconut oil that can leave a residue on the surface.”
 (Mike Johnson, Art Optical)

-“Poor initial wettability can be caused from lack of proper cleaning and conditioning prior to dispensing.
+“Poor initial wettability can result from lack of proper cleaning and conditioning prior to dispensing.
 There is also the possibility of transfer of releasing agents to the contact lens surface when lenses are dry-shipped.
-For this reason, most labs offer and encourage use of the option of having lenses wet-shipped to your office.”
-(Alika Mackley NCLE-AC, Firestone Optics)
+For this reason, most labs offer and encourage the option of having lenses wet-shipped to your office.”
+(Alika Mackley NCLE-AC, ABB Optical Group)

 If poor wettability occurs over time, what should I do?

 (A list of GP solutions is available on this website.)

 “This is often a result of patient tear chemistry/volume issues related to age.
 The best resolution for these patients is to incorporate Tangible Hydra-PEG surface coating.
 It is highly effective in resolving wetting issues.”
 (Mike Johnson, Art Optical)